H-B WOODLAWN SECONDARY PROGRAM

 Theresa Flynn – New Furniture in the Library

-The HBW library has been reborn, thanks to generous donations from PAC No-Sweat over the last two years, allowing us to put in new tables, chairs, carrels and circulation desk.
+The HBW library has been reborn, thanks to generous donations from PAC No-Sweat over the last two years, allowing us to put in new tables, chairs, carrels, and circulation desks.
 The coordinated furniture in jewel tones and light oak has brightened up the whole space, making it look fresh, open and welcoming.
 The tables no longer rock back and forth, there are enough chairs for large crowds, and all furniture elements are now ADA accessible.
 I cannot thank you enough for putting the crowning touch on a decade-long effort to regrow this library for the 21st Century.
 Thanks so much. – Theresa Flynn, Librarian 2013